AndrasKovacs/pny1-assignment/DepTC.md

 ```
 The `Nat` description can be now interpreted as a polynomial functor in Agda (and we can take its fixpoint), and use that in lieu of the old `Nat`, but now the structure of the type is available for inspection.

 For the sake of brevity I shall omit more Agda code here.
 The rest of my example can be [found here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda).
 The key point is that by having an internal description of types, we can define generic operations that work on values of *all* described types.
 For example, we can implement [generic equality](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda#L72), pretty printing, serialization, zippers, lenses and more.
-In more advanced (dependent) languages we can define subsets of a larger universe using type-theoretic predicates, and define generic functions that work only on some subsets; for example generic equality that only works on types that doesn't contain function fields.
+In more advanced languages we can define subsets of a larger universe using predicates, and define generic functions that work only on some sub-universes; for example a generic equality which only works on types that don't contain function fields.

-In practical implementations of generic programming in Haskell, [Clean](http://clean.cs.ru.nl/download/html_report/CleanRep.2.2_9.htm#_Toc311798067) or [Purescript](http://pursuit.purescript.org/packages/purescript-generics/0.7.0), generic functions are used via an extra conversion from user-defined types to generic representations and back.
+In practical implementations of generic programming in Haskell, [Clean](http://clean.cs.ru.nl/download/html_report/CleanRep.2.2_9.htm#_Toc311798067) or [Purescript](https://pursuit.purescript.org/packages/purescript-generics/), generic functions are used via an extra conversion from user-defined types to generic representations and back.
 This has some performance overhead, and generic representations also tend to have greater memory footprint.
-Nevertheless, optimized generics are possible, as are languages that have generic types by default, or have [*all* types](http://www.ioc.ee/~james/papers/levitation.pdf) in generic form.
+Nevertheless, optimized generics are possible (and AFAIK quite easy to implement with partial evaluation) as are languages that have generic types by default, or have [*all* types](http://www.ioc.ee/~james/papers/levitation.pdf) in generic form.

 Turning back to type classes, can we expect that generic programming can replace them?